-Where were the women in Papua New Guinea’s election?
+Why were zero women elected to Papua New Guinea’s Parliament?

 October 17, 2017